Organizing Your Paper

 - Establish the context by providing a brief and balanced review of the pertinent published literature that is available on the subject.
 The key is to summarize what was known about the specific problem before you did your research.

 - Be sure to clearly state the purpose and /or hypothesis that you investigated.
 It is most usual to place the statement of purpose near the end of the Introduction, often as the topic sentence of the final paragraph.
-Do not use the words "hypothesis" or "null hypothesis", since these are implicit if you clearly state your purpose and expectations.

 Materials and Methods